-A Brooklyn-based creative producer, independent curator, and engagement strategist, Geoffrey has over a decade of experience in the arts and culture sector.
+A Brooklyn-based cultural organizer, creative producer, and engagement strategist, Geoffrey has over a decade of experience in advancing equity, diversity, and inclusion in arts and culture.

-Recently served as Director, Community Engagement at Museum of the Moving Image, Geoffrey led an ambitious two-year community engagement and audience outreach pilot, funded by the Ford Foundation.
-At MoMI, he is directly responsible for creating policies, programs, and outreach initiatives designed to open up access for a broader public to the Museum.
+Recently, Geoffrey served as Director, Community Engagement at Museum of the Moving Image (MoMI).
+At MoMI, he led an ambitious two-year community engagement and audience outreach pilot, funded by the Ford Foundation.
+He was directly responsible for creating policies, programs, and outreach initiatives designed to open up access for a broader public to the Museum.

 From 2012 - 2014, Jackson Scott delivered a suite of new programming as a senior member of the in-house creative strategy team at Victory Gardens Theater in Chicago where he was the Director of New Play Development and Community Engagement.
 At Victory Gardens, he conceived, developed, and launched a civic engagement platform designed to embrace and reflect the diversity of Chicago.
 Collaborations with community and cultural leaders included Third Coast International Audio Festival, Kartemquin Films, Latino Policy Forum, Apna Ghar, Sydney Chatman/Tofu Chitlin Circuit, Amor Montes de Oca/Arte y Vida Chicago, and Lynnea Karlic/Center on Halsted.